 - With the availability of a highly educated workforce, more complex tasks have started to be offshored.
 These include roles that focus superannuation, SMSF and paraplanning.

 - With additional staff taking on these roles, it builds the firm’s capacity significantly contributing to the growth of the business.

 - At The Outsourced Accountant, many clients have teams of more than 10 members working in their own branded suites.

-Headquartered with an executive team in Australia we provide dedicated team members as a high-quality offshore team.
-Growing rapidly with over 450+ qualified accountants and support staff in the Philippines we deliver all the recruitment, onboarding, facilities and amazing culture to support your workflow.
+Headquartered with an executive team in Australia, we provide dedicated team members as a high-quality offshore team.
+Growing rapidly with over a thousand qualified accountants and support staff in the Philippines we deliver all the recruitment, onboarding, facilities and amazing culture to support your workflow.